 Accepted Offer: Now What?

 Congratulations, you are on your way to owning your very own home!
-Follow these suggestions (and your Realtors's advice) so that the accepted offer and settlement with go as smooth as possible.
+Follow these suggestions (and your Realtors's advice) so that the accepted offer and closing will go as smooth as possible.

 You will be asked for a down payment on the home you are purchasing.
-You can choose to put down as much or as little as you want (depending on your mortgage), but remember, the more you put down toward the total price of your home, the less time it will take you to pay off and the less your mortgage payments will be every month.
+You can choose to put down as much or as little as you want (depending on your mortgage), but remember, the more you put down toward the total price of your home, the less your mortgage payments will be every month.

 During this period of purchasing your home, you are going to need a title company to act as an independent third party so that you know when and who to give your money to get the deed to your new home.
 The title company will hold your deposit and coordinate much of the activity that goes on during the accepted offer period.
 This deposit check may also be held by an attorney or in the broker's trust account.
 Make sure that there are sufficient funds in your account to cover this check.